Published By Janet Gershen-Siegel at January 8th, 2018

 Not every vendor can help like true starter credit can.
 These are merchants that will grant an approval with very little effort.
 You also need them to be reporting to one or more of the big three CRAs: Dun & Bradstreet, Equifax, and Experian.

-But there must be 5 to 8 of these to move onto the next step, which is the retail credit tier.
-But you may need to apply more than once to these vendors, and you may have to purchase some things you do not need, to demonstrate you are dependable and will pay timely.
-Consider giving unwanted things to charity.
+But there must be 5 to 8 of these to move onto the next step.
+So it is the retail credit tier.
+But you may need to apply more than once to these vendors.
+This is to demonstrate you are dependable and will pay timely.

-Once there are 5 to 8 or more vendor trade accounts reporting to at least one of the CRAs, then move onto the retail credit tier.
+Get 5 to 8 or more vendor trade accounts reporting to at least one of the CRAs.
+Then you can move onto the retail credit tier.
 These are businesses such as Office Depot and Staples.
 These companies are likelier to have supplies you need.

 Use your SSN and date of birth for identification purposes only and not for guaranteeing the credit.